Originally published November 10, 2022. Last updated January 29, 2025.

-Even when you’re a driver who knows your way around the garage and the track, racing can seem mysterious.
+Racing may seem mysterious, even when you know your way around the garage and the track.
 But getting more involved in motorsports doesn’t have to be intimidating.
 It turns out that there are lots of ways for racing fans to get more involved, and many don’t require the deep pocket resources or high stress of being a professional driver.
+In fact, you can find a lot of fulfillment in motorsports much closer to home than you think.
+Here’s what to know.

 How Do You Get into Motorsports and Racing?

 Just as there’s more than one way to get to the top of the racing industry, there’s more than one way to get started, too.
-“HPDE is the perfect way to get started,” says Staub.
-“You will learn the fundamentals of performance driving in a low-pressure, non-competitive environment.
-Plus, HPDE gives you the incredible opportunity to explore the performance potential of your car on many of the famous racetracks you see the professionals compete at on TV.”
+HPDE is actually a great way to get started.
+You can learn the fundamentals of performance driving in a lower pressure, non-competitive environment.
+Plus, HPDE gives you the unique opportunity to explore the performance potential of your car on many of the famous racetracks you see the professionals compete at on TV.

-While HPDE is Staub’s pick for motorsports first-timers, it’s not the only option.
-“For the person that is very competitive, but not ready to make the jump to wheel-to-wheel racing, Time Trial is a great option,” he says.
-“At Time Trial events, you get to drive on the same great tracks as HPDE events, but you are now competing with others for the best lap time.”
+While HPDE is many drivers’ pick for motorsports first-timers, it’s not the only option.
+For a person who is more competitive, but not quite ready to make the jump to wheel-to-wheel racing, Time Trial is a great option.
+At Time Trial events, you still get to drive on the same tracks as HPDE events, but now you are competing with others for the best lap time.

 Another great option for getting started is autocross.
 This type of event is essentially a time trial competition for the best lap time that’s conducted on a large parking lot course outlined by pylon cones, instead of on a permanent road track.
-“Autocross also tends to be less expensive than the other options, and it offers some unique characteristics that can help drivers develop their skills,” explains Staub.
+Autocross also tends to be less expensive than the other options, and it offers some unique characteristics that can help drivers develop their skills.

-“The course is different at each event, which helps you develop the skills to learn a new course or track quickly.
-The speeds at autocross are also lower, which can be less intimidating and help drivers feel more comfortable exploring the limits of their car.”
-Staub says autocross also helps drivers develop quick reactions.
-“On a short, tight course, the turns come at you very quickly.
-But while you need to move fast, this kind of course rewards a really smooth driver.”
+An autocross course will be different at each event, which helps you develop the skills to learn a new course or track quickly.
+The speeds at autocross are also lower, which can be less intimidating and help drivers feel more comfortable exploring the limits of their car.
+Autocross also helps drivers develop fast reflexes, since on a short, tight course, the turns come at you very quickly.
+Autocross drivers also learn how to pair fast moves with smooth driving.

 How Do You Get into Competitive Racing?